-We have audited the financial statements of the business-type activities and the aggregate discretely presented component units, and the fiduciary component unit of the University of Colorado (the University), a higher education institution of the State of Colorado, as of and for the years ended June 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the University's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the business-type activities, and the aggregate discretely presented components units, and the fiduciary component unit of the University of Colorado (the University), a higher education institution of the State of Colorado, as of and for the years ended June 30, 2024 and 2023, and the related notes to the financial statements, which collectively comprise the University's basic financial statements as listed in the table of contents.

-In our opinion, based on our audit and the reports of other auditors, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities, the aggregate discretely presented component units, and the fiduciary component unit of the University as of June 30, 2023 and 2022, and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audits and the reports of other auditors, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities, the aggregate discretely presented component units and the fiduciary component unit of the University of Colorado, as of June 30, 2024 and 2023, and the respective changes in financial position and, where applicable, thereof its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-We did not audit the financial statements of the University of Colorado Medicine (CU Medicine), Altitude West, LLC, or the University License Equity Holding Inc. (ULEHI), all blended component units of the University, which represent approximately 13 percent, 26 percent and 30 percent, and 13 percent, 27 percent and 30 percent for the years ended June 30, 2023 and 2022, respectively, of the assets, net position, and operating revenues of the business-type activities of the University.
-In addition, we did not audit the financial statements of the University of Colorado Foundation (CU Foundation) or the CU Boulder Enterprise Corporation (CUBEC), which represent 100 percent of the discretely presented component units of the University, for the year ended June 30, 2023.
-Furthermore, we did not audit the financial statements of the year ended June 30, 2022, which represents 99 percent, 94 percent and 99 percent for the year ended June 30, 2022 of the assets, net position and operating revenues, respectively, of the discretely presented component units of the University.
+We did not audit the financial statements of the University of Colorado Medicine (CU Medicine), Altitude West, LLC, or the University License Equity Holding Inc. (ULEHI), all blended component units of the University, which represent approximately 13 percent, 26 percent and 30 percent, and 13 percent, 26 percent and 30 percent for the years ended June 30, 2024 and 2023, respectively, of the assets, net position, and operating revenues of the business-type activities of the University.
+In addition, we did not audit the financial statements of the University of Colorado Foundation (CU Foundation) or the CU Boulder Enterprise Corporation (CUBEC), which represent 100 percent of the discretely presented component units of the University for the years ended June 30, 2024 and 2023.
 Those statements were audited by other auditors whose report has been furnished to us, and our opinions insofar as it relates to the amounts included for CU Medicine, Altitude West LLC, ULEHI, the CU Foundation, and CUBEC, are based solely on the reports of the other auditors.